SAM-OCTA: Prompting Segment-Anything for OCTA Image Segmentation

-The image encoder utilizes a ViT pre-trained with the masked auto-encoder (MAE) method.
-The chosen ViT model comes in three variants: vit-b, vit-h, and vit-l, which can only process fixed-size inputs (e.g. $1024 * 1024 * 3$).
+The ViT of the image encoder has three variants: ViT-b, ViT-l, and ViT-h, which can only process fixed-size inputs ($1024 \times 1024 \times 3$ and $224 \times 224 \times 3$).
 Scaling and padding operations are employed to support input images of different resolutions.
-In this study, we employed the image encoder from the "vit-h" model for the fine-tuning process.
+In this study, the "ViT-h" is employed in experiments for its largest number of parameters if not otherwise specified.

-As shown in Figure \ref{fig_octa_data_structure}, OCTA data is inherently in 3D format, but most datasets provide en-face 2D projection forms.
-These 2D images are obtained by layer-wise segmentation based on anatomical structures, which preserves the integrity of vascular structures well.
-As SAM requires three-channel images as input, in this work, we stack projection layers in different depths of OCTA images to adapt to this input format.
+As shown in Figure \ref{fig_octa_data_structure}, OCTA data is inherently in 3D format.
+The enface OCTA images are 2D projections obtained by layer-wise segmentation based on anatomical structures.
+As SAM requires three-channel images as input, in this work, we stack en-face projection layers of OCTA images in different depths to adapt to this input format.
 The benefit of this approach is that it preserves the vascular structure information in the OCTA images while fully utilizing SAM's feature-extracting capabilities.

-Fine-tuning aims to retain SAM's powerful image understanding capabilities while enhancing its performance on OCTA, which is an uncommon image format.
-The approach used in this paper involves utilizing the LoRA technique \citep{hu2021lora}, which introduces additional linear network layers in each transformer block of SAM, similar in form to a ResNet block.
-During the training process, the weights of the image encoder are frozen, and only the newly introduced parameters are updated.
-The fine-tuning process can be described as Algorithm \ref{algo-fine-tuning}.
+Fine-tuning aims to retain SAM's powerful image understanding capabilities while enhancing its performance on the uncommon OCTA format.
+The approach used in this paper involves utilizing the low-rank adaptation (LoRA) technique \citep{hu2021lora}, which introduces additional linear network layers in each transformer block of SAM, similar in form to a ResNet block.
+During the training process, the image encoder's weights are frozen, and only the additional introduced parameters are updated.
+The fine-tuning process can be described as Algorithm \ref{algo-fine-tuning}: